Amit-Ranjan22/Developer-s-_Tech_Blog/README.md

 ---

-To install this application, clone the repository to your local directory by visiting following link:
+To install this application, clone the repository to your local directory by using following link:

 - https://github.com/Amit-Ranjan22/Developers_Tech_Blog.git